-The UCH showed a precipitous decline in population in the early 1980s and by the early 1990's required a Federal management response.
+The UCH showed a precipitous decline in the early 1980s and by the early 1990s required a Federal management response.
 In response to this decline, caribou harvest in Unit 10 (Unimak Island) was closed to non-Federally qualified subsistence users in 1991 (P91-01) (OSM 1991).
-In 1993 ADF&G closed the State harvest by Emergency Order when the combined UCH and SAP herds declined below 2,500 caribou; the Federal Subsistence Board (Board) approved Temporary Special Action S93-01 to close Units 9D and 10 (Unimak Island) to all caribou harvest (OSM 1993).
+In 1993, the Alaska Department of the Fish and Game (ADF&G) closed the State harvest by Emergency Order when the combined UCH and SAP herds declined below 2,500 caribou; the Board approved Temporary Special Action S93-01 to close Units 9D and 10 (Unimak Island) to all caribou harvest (OSM 1993).

 In 1994, the Board adopted Proposal P94-28 to continue the closure for another three to five years to allow post-1990 calves to reach reproductive age and successfully reproduce (OSM 1994).